Carl Stokes: Legacy

 The US Federal Courthouse Tower in downtown Cleveland, completed in 2002, was named the Carl B. Stokes Federal Court House Building.
 There are many other buildings, monuments and a street named for his memory within the City of Cleveland including the CMHA Carl Stokes Center, Stokes Boulevard, and the eponymous Carl Stokes Brigade club.
 Members of the Brigade celebrate his birthday every year at Lakeview Cemetery with gravesite services.

 In November 2006, the Western Reserve Historical Society opened an exhibit entitled Carl and Louis Stokes: from Projects to Politics.
 Focusing on the brothers' early life at the Outhwaite projects, service in World War II, and eventual rise to politics, the exhibit ran until September 2008.

 Perhaps Stokes' greatest legacy was his work to save and preserve Cleveland's Cuyahoga River.
 Of his efforts, the National Park Service wrote:

 Stokes was ahead of his time.
 By the 1980s, the environmental justice movement helped broaden environmentalism.
 It focuses on how poor environmental conditions affect low-income and minority communities more than others.
 Part of Stokes' legacy is a reminder to think about how we address issues to benefit us all.

+Dissatisfied with the account of his life presented on his headstone, a small group of activists took founded The Carl Burton Stokes History & Legacy Project.